Why is Diversity so Important in Today's Workforce?

 Posted by Xref in Human Resources

-Conversations about workplace diversity have been ongoing for some time and a breakfast event focused on recruiting for diversity and inclusion, held at our Sydney office, demonstrated how passionate HR and recruitment professionals are about addressing the ongoing issue.
+Conversations about workplace diversity have been ongoing for some time and HR and recruitment professionals are passionate about addressing the ongoing issue.

 Industry research into the topic is increasing and building a strong case linking diversity with business success, so much so that diversity executives have become common at major corporations.
 Netflix, for example, recently announced the appointment of Vernā Myers to the newly created role of vice president for inclusion strategy to focus on inclusion and diversity at the entertainment giant.